 - Barcelona — Tech hub with lifestyle perks

-Families with Children
+Families with kids

-Safety, healthcare, and international schools matter:
+Safety, good healthcare, international schools:

 - Lisbon — Safe, great healthcare, international schools